-10. From the above, it is seen that the period of retention at a particular station as far as the teachers are concerned, is conspicuously absent in the guidelines.
+11. From the above, it is seen that the period of retention at a particular station as far as the teachers are concerned, is conspicuously absent in the guidelines.
 Though the counsel for the official respondents contended that such a clause has been consciously omitted from the guidelines with an intention that "one can continue as much as they want unless they are disturbed by Clause 10(2) or 18 (b) and other clause contemplated in the guidelines."
 This embargo if stipulates, will put the teachers to great hardship.
 We are unable to accept this contention of the learned counsel for the official respondents since the stipulation of a tenure period at a particular station for the teachers should, in fact, safeguard the interest of the teachers whereby making an assurance of continuity till such period at a station by which they would be able to adjust and settle their family, education of their children etc..
 The exclusion of 'tenure stay' clause in the guidelines gives an unhappy situation to the teachers, the threat of transfer at any time like a democles sword.
-For e.g., in the present case, the applicant got his transfer to Kerala just in the middle of August, 2004 and now he has again been abruptly transferred to a far off place without any logic or reason.
+For e.g., in the present case, the applicant got her transfer to Kerala just in the end of 2004 after having worked more than four years at the hard stations in the North Eastern Region and now she has again been abruptly transferred to hard station without any logic or reason.
 Therefore, so far as the non-stipulation of minimum period of stay at a particular station of his/her choice in the guidelines, there is definitely a culpable omission in the guidelines which amounts to commission.

-11. Having examined the facts in the instant case, we are of the view that the ratio laid down in an identical matter in O.A.
-No. 426/2005, Agimon A. Chellamcott, is attracted.
-In the said case, this Bench of the
+12. Having examined the facts in the instant case, we are of the view that the ratio laid down in an identical matter in O.A.
+No. 426/2005,